Rakib0077/Chatbot/README.md

 ## Run in Google Colab

-Upload the notebook to Google Colab and run all cells.
+Upload the proj1.py to Google Colab and run all cells.

 ## Author